blake5634/intro-to-applied-classical-control/Readme.md

 The strategy is to focus on a minimal set of concepts, and repeated practice of related skills rather than racing through a comprehensive syllabus.

-Computing is accomplished with the open source Scilab package.
-Many engineering programs are based heavily on Mathwork's  Matlab software but are considering open source alternatives.
-Scilab has the advantage of being close in style and syntax to Matlab.
-Python may be a better overall approach, but if they do not have a prior python background, and have Matlab exposure from previous courses, Scilab can save a lot of time in a 10 week course.
+Computing is accomplished with Python 3 and python control.

-A basic Scilab script for optimization of PID controllers is provided for numerically driven design.
+A basic python script for optimization of PID controllers is provided for numerically driven design.
 This allows non-traditional aspects of performance such as control effort (addressing actuator saturation) to be factored in.
 Because of the small dimensionality of the controllers designed in this course, ``brute-force"  optimization is employed.